synlogic/EAC-Image-Swapper/README.md

 # EAC Image Swapper
-A small python script to randomly pick a screenshot or image to use as the EAC splashscreen.
+A python script for randomly picking a screenshot or image to use as the EAC splashscreen.

 ## Download